What is a Mobile-Optimized Website?

 5. Mobile users have lots on the go

-In other words, people with smartphones are multitaskers who make use of multiple screens.
-They are able to check Facebook, send a tweet, look up how to get somewhere, and check the weather in under a minute.
+In other words, individuals with smartphones are skilled at multitasking and often use several screens simultaneously.
+They can quickly browse Facebook, send a tweet, look up directions, and check the weather all in under a minute.

 6. Mobile landing pages require different strategies

-Visitors don’t need wordy mission statements, access to all your previous press releases, or a lengthy background about how your business came to be.
-With this in mind, mobile landing pages offer you the chance to really streamline your message so your customers can hear you in such a crowded arena.
+Visitors aren’t interested in lengthy mission statements, access to all past press releases, or extensive histories of how your company was founded.
+Keeping this in mind, mobile landing pages allow you to effectively condense your message so that your customers can clearly understand you in a highly competitive landscape.

 7. Google favors mobile responsiveness

-The company says it made this change to make it easier for its users to get “relevant, high-quality search results that are optimized for their devices.”
-This is why search engine optimization (SEO) companies make mobile website optimization a big part of their SEO strategies.
+The company stated that this adjustment was made to help users obtain “relevant, high-quality search results that are tailored to their devices.”
+This is why SEO firms prioritize mobile website optimization as a key component of their SEO strategies.

 8. Social media shares are huge on mobile

-One of the great things about mobile devices is how easy it is to share interesting pictures, posts and articles with friends.
-On a mobile device, you’ll notice social media buttons are everywhere.
-Otherwise, the word SHARE is featured prominently on the top of the article, then at the bottom for good measure.
+One of the advantages of mobile devices is the simplicity of sharing captivating images, posts, and articles with friends.
+On a mobile device, social media buttons are prevalent everywhere.
+Additionally, the word SHARE is prominently displayed at the top of the article and repeated at the bottom for emphasis.

-If a SHARE button is not there, it’s built into the device’s browser, meaning mobile users and their social media accounts are inherently linked.
-The cleaner your site looks and the easier it is on your visitor’s data plan, the likelier they are to share your page with their followers.
+If a SHARE button is absent, it is integrated into the browser on the device, meaning that mobile users are naturally connected to their social media accounts.
+The more streamlined your website appears and the less strain it places on your visitor’s data plan, the more likely they are to share your page with their followers.

 9. Mobile advertising is less obtrusive